Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Stachybotrys can be found in soil and cellulose-rich materials like grains, plant debris, hay, straw, wood pulp, paper, and cotton.
 In buildings, it is likely to grow on walls, carpeting, wood, and paneling that is wet for an extended period of time.

 Wallemia is food spoilage mold.
 Most common in agricultural environments, it’s usually found on textiles in wet homes and buildings.
-While allergic reactions remain the most common health risk, it is linked to farmer’s lung disease and skin and nail infections.
+Allergic reactions remain the most common health risk.
+It is linked to farmer’s lung disease and skin and nail infections.

 Call Now for Mold Removal and Water Damage Restoration